Rich Plugins Data Structures

 access_rights Defined as a map<string, APIDefinition> instance, that maps the session’s API ID to an AccessDefinition.
 The AccessDefinition defines the access rights for the API in terms of allowed: versions and URLs(endpoints).
 Each URL (endpoint) has a list of allowed methods.
 For further details consult the tutorials for how to create a security policy for Tyk Cloud, Tyk Self Managed and Tyk OSS platforms.

-org_id The organisation this user belongs to.
-This can be used in conjunction with the org_id setting in the API Definition object to have tokens “owned” by organisations.
+org_id The organization this user belongs to.
+This can be used in conjunction with the org_id setting in the API Definition object to have tokens “owned” by organizations.

-oauth_client_id This is set by Tyk if the token is generated by an OAuth client during an OAuth authorisation flow.
+oauth_client_id This is set by Tyk if the token is generated by an OAuth client during an OAuth authorization flow.

 basic_auth_data This section contains a hashed representation of the basic auth password and the hashing method used.
 For further details see BasicAuthData.